getsentry/sentry-javascript/docs/triaging.md

 of users, we should prioritise fixing it even if it takes longer.

 If a ticket is in the Web SDK triaging queue, but should be handled by another team (e.g. Replay, Feedback, Profiling), feel free to ping members of that team in a respective Slack channel to please take a look at the issue.
+You should also make sure to apply the correct package labels (e.g. `Package: Replay`, `Package: User Feedback`, `Package: profiling-node`) to indicate what an issue is about.

 ### (Sentry Employees) How & when should I triage issues?